Foreign relations of China: Latin America and the Caribbean

+Caribbean

 Caribbean regional relations with China are mostly based on trade, credits, and investments which have increased significantly since the 1990s.
 For many Caribbean nations the increasing ties with China have been used as a way to decrease long time over-dependence on the United States.

 Additionally, China's policy in the region was the utilization of "dollar diplomacy" or the attempts to switch many nations from recognizing Taiwan as an independent nation instead to the recognition of the "One China" policy in exchange for Chinese investment.

 More recently, during various visits by several Chinese diplomats to the Caribbean region a deal was signed for China to help establish the Confucius Institute at the University of the West Indies.
 These agreements are part of the basis of teaching Mandarin Chinese language courses at the regional University.

 China has also expanded several levels of cooperation with the Caribbean region.
 China and the Government of the Republic of Trinidad and Tobago were said to have formed an agreement where asphalt from Trinidad and Tobago would be exported to China during its construction boom in preparation for the 2008 Summer Olympics.
 In exchange, China has led several construction projects in Trinidad and Tobago and the Caribbean region via Chinese owned construction companies.
 Trinidad and Tobago have also mooted the idea of starting direct shipments of oil and liquid natural gas direct from Trinidad and Tobago to China, to fuel the latter's growing need for resources to fuel their economy.

 Several capital-works or infrastructural projects across the Caribbean region have also been financed by the Chinese government.